 Teaching and learning

-Our students benefit from a consistently high-quality learning experience, including the use of dedicated technology to help them fulfil their potential.
+As a student here, you will benefit from a consistently high-quality learning experience, which includes the use of dedicated technology to help you fulfil your potential.

 Approach to learning